 CFR Surveyor Interpretive Guidance for Long-term Care Facilities (NFs and SNFs), Appendix PP, State Operations Manual (SOM)

-- Resident behavior and facility practices, including but not limited to restraints and staff treatment of residents;
+Freedom from abuse, neglect, and exploitation, including but not limited to restraints and staff treatment of residents;

-- Resident assessment, including but not limited to admission orders, comprehensive assessment, coordination, penalty for falsification, and discharge summary;
+Resident assessments, including but not limited to admission orders, comprehensive assessment, coordination, assessment accuracy, and significant change notifications;

-- Nursing services, including but not limited to sufficient staff and registered nurses;
+Nursing services, including but not limited to sufficient staff, competent staff, and registered nurses;

-- Administration, including but not limited to licensure, required training of nurse aides, medical director, and disaster and emergency preparedness.
+Administration, including but not limited to licensure, Payroll-Based Journal, medical director requirements, and the facility assessment.

 Surveyor Guidelines for Determining Immediate Jeopardy, Appendix Q, State Operations Manual (SOM)